 Dustys at Creekside

 Dustys is found at the base of the Creekside gondola.
-It is a favourite of “locals” (which in this instance includes Vancouverites) as it is the first gondola that you reach from Vancouver and there is lots of free underground parking.
-In addition to a large indoor restaurant filled with picnic benches and stools, Dustys has an enormous outdoor patio that is an amazing place to relax on a mild sunny day.
-This is my hangout of choice.
+It is a favourite of “locals” (which in this instance includes Vancouverites) as it is the first gondola that you reach from Vancouver.
+Moreover, there is lots of free underground parking.
+In addition to a large indoor restaurant filled with picnic benches and stools, Dustys has an enormous outdoor patio that I have adored over the years.
+When the sun is out, there is no better place to be after a day on Whistler Blackcomb.

 Longhorn Saloon & Grill at Whistler Village